ericardomuten/qcnn-hep/README.md

 - Week 2: Coding the graph-convolution preprocessing[[2](#references)] and Quantum Conv layer with data re-uploading[[3](#references)] PQC.
 - Week 3: Testing the first iteration of the QCNN model, coding the parallelized convolution, testing ResNet with 8x8 images.
 - Week 4: Tested the Kaggle platform, tested the parallelized convolution, trained QCNN with varying hyperparameters.
+- Week 5: Tested the classical CNN and Fully-connected NN, started to train the QCNN v.1 with varying filter size & stride, coded the new ansatz for quantum convolution layer based on [[4](#references)].
-- Week 5: (on progress).
+- Week 6: (on progress).

-A specific weekly To-Do list is made every week as an [issue](https://github.com/eraraya-ricardo/GSoC-QCNN/issues), covering all the comments and suggestions received during Wednesday & Friday meeting.
+A **more detail progress and specific To-Do list** is made every week as an [issue](https://github.com/eraraya-ricardo/GSoC-QCNN/issues), covering all the comments and suggestions received during Wednesday & Friday meeting.
 When all the tasks in the To-Do list are done, the issue is marked as closed.

 ## Research
 ### Results